 The Parsa Wildlife Reserve and the Bara Forest have received scant conservation attention, despite the ability to accommodate the growing tiger population in the adjacent Chitwan National Park.
 There is strong evidence to suggest that these areas are being used regularly by tigers.

-This Zoological Society of London project aims to tighten protection in this area using community based antipoaching units whilst monitoring the status of tigers and their prey.
+During the first year of this Zoological Society of London project the focus was on protection in this area using community based antipoaching units whilst monitoring the status of tigers and their prey.

 Connectivity between these areas remains good so far,and with proper managment Parsa-Bara could support an additional 30-40 tigers.